 6. Try long exposure shots.

 Long exposure can yield you some pretty amazing city shots.
 With the all hustle and bustle, capturing the movement of a city can really make it come to life in your images.
 In this case, you’ll have to really slow down your shutter speed to allow your camera’s sensor to capture as much data as possible.
 The use of a tripod and remote trigger will also increase the quality of your images.
-For more on long exposure, click here and here!
+Click here for more on long exposure and shutter speed!

 7. Add interest.